Mirai no Museum

-"Mirai no Museum" (Translation: "Future Museum") is a song by Japanese girl group Perfume from their fourth studio album Level 3 (2013).
+"Mirai no Museum" (translation: "Future Museum") is a song by Japanese girl group Perfume from their fourth studio album Level3 (2013).
 The song was released as the album's third single on 27 February 2013.
 It was written, composed and produced by Yasutaka Nakata.
 The song is a dance pop track, which features instrumentation from synthesizers and keyboards.
 The track is translated to "Future Museum" and was used as the theme song for the Doraemon film, Nobita no Himitsu Dougu Museum.

 "Mirai no Museum" became their eighth consecutive single to stall at number two in Japan.
 The track became their first charting single in Korea since their 2011 single "Laser Beam/Kasuka na Kaori".
 Yusuke Tanaka commissioned the accompanying music video for the single, which shows Perfume inside a comic book–style world.
 Perfume have performed the song in a number of live performances throughout Japan.

 Background and composition

 Japanese producer and Capsule musician Yasutaka Nakata wrote, arranged, and composed "Mirai no Museum".
 Nakata has collaborated with all of Perfume's records and songs from 2003 onwards.
 It was recorded in Tokyo, Japan and was mixed and mastered by Nakata.
 It is a dance and electropop song, and incorporates instrumentation of a drum machine, synthesizer and keyboards.